Architecture Overview

 Deployment Model

-Metatate is distributed as a Snowflake Native Application through the Snowflake Marketplace or direct sharing:
+The Snowflake Native App is distributed through the Snowflake Marketplace or direct sharing:

 - Provider publishes the application package with versioned container images